 You should also have a follow up appointment to discuss whether they’re working for you.
 If you feel suicidal, speak to your GP, go to A&E, or contact the Samaritans.

 Antidepressants might affect your sex life.
 A common side-effect is losing your ability to reach orgasm if you’re a girl, and ejaculate if you’re a boy.
 This doesn’t happen to everyone though, and you can ask your doctor to change you to a different type of antidepressant if you’re experiencing these symptoms.

 “Not every type of antidepressant is the same,” says Dr Lars Davidsson, psychiatrist and medical director of the Anglo European Clinic.
 “If they’re affecting your sex life you can always ask your doctor to swap to a different one.
 And, remember that depression itself is a massive libido killer.
 Give your drugs a month or so to start working before you declare they’re putting you off sex.”

-Can I drink alcohol on antidepressants?
+Can I drink alcohol?